 At least two Sing Montana! staff members will be on location at all times during the camp week.
 This will include the director, Jack Pelham, and various assistants yet to be named.
 You can read Jack’s bio here.

-- A Video/Audio/Image Release Form, to be signed by each student and one guardian.
-(This allows us to use media captured during the Voice Camp to promote more Voice Camps in the future.)
+We will soon make available a Video/Audio/Image Release Form, to be signed by each student and one guardian.
+(This allows us to use media captured during the Voice Camp to promote more Sing Montana! events in the future.)
+A signed form will be required for registration and attendance.

 CLICK HERE TO PRE-REGISTER